Eschatos: Gameplay

-Synopsis
+Plot

 Eschatos takes place in the 22nd century where a mysterious organic alien matter - known only as the Purple Erosion - has taken over The Moon.
 After covering 75% of The Moon's surface, the aliens launch an attack on the Earth using flying saucers to deploy trajectory weapons and ships.
 The player is tasked with stopping the invasion using a fighter ship capable of great attack and defense technology.